Important Information

 #30 Slippage

 Slippage refers to the difference between the expected price of a trade and the actual price at which the trade is executed.
-Slippage could occur due to market volatility or limited liquidity and can be either positive or negative.
+Slippage can occur due to market volatility or limited liquidity and may be positive or negative.

 Are you ready to put your forex knowledge to the test?
 After gaining familiarity with some fundamental forex terms, it’s time to experience the thrill of executing trades and managing risk in real time.
 Take the next step by opening a live account with Vantage today to gain a hands-on trading experience.